CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 **Weighted Values** - are defined for each weight in General Settings, e.g., No. Of Complaints, No. of Failed QC Tests, No of Returns, etc.

-**Month to Date** - the total of transactions for the current month; e.g., if now is 15th October, transactions from 1st October until 15th October are considered.
+**Month to Date** - the total number of transactions for the current month; e.g., if today is October 15th, transactions from October 1st to October 15th are taken into account.

-Month to date relates to the weighted values calculated in the current month.
+Month-to-date refers to the weighted values calculated within the current month.

-**The previous month** - the weighted values calculated in the last month.
+**The Previous Month** - the weighted values calculated in the last month.

 **Year to Date** - relates to the total of each month's weighted values to the current month, e.g., January to May, where May is the current month.